 "I am your husband...you'll not recognize my voice because it is the voice of a different person."

 The pain in Brandt's voice, the aforementioned voice of a different person, maintains a tragic sense of sadness.
-Brandt tries to convince his wife he is still alive and lives in the body of another person, but this is pure madness to her.
+Brandt tries to convince his wife he is still alive and lives in the body of another person, but this is pure madness.

 Brandt knows this is an insane thing to do but, as he tragically notes, "he has nowhere else to go."

-All of this is made worse by his own complicity.
+All of this is made worse by his complicity.

 "I have become the victim of everything Frankenstein and I ever advocated."

-Brandt's desires to push science and medicine's abilities beyond the norm have ensnared him in Baron Frankenstein's web and set a path for destruction.
+Brandt's desire to push science and medicine's abilities beyond the norm have ensnared him in Baron Frankenstein's web and set a path for destruction.

 Frankenstein Has Already Been Destroyed